cdown/chrisdown.name/_posts_todo/2024-01-12-reliably-creating-d-and-z-state-processes-on-demand.md

 block processes where we cannot safely make progress for other reasons.

 Enter `vfork`. `vfork` is a specialized system call primarily designed for creating new processes.
-Unlike the more commonly used `fork` (which is really `clone` nowadays), which typically uses copy-on-write and thus must at the very least create new virtual mappings to the physical pages in question, `vfork` allows the child process to directly share the parent's virtual address space temporarily.
+Unlike the more widely known `fork`, which typically uses copy-on-write and thus must at the very least create new virtual mappings to the physical pages in question, `vfork` allows the child process to directly share the parent's virtual address space temporarily.

+Both are more typically supplanted by `clone()` with the appropriate flags nowadays, which has more sensible semantics and is much more configurable.
+That allow for (for example) having both the calling process and the child running simultaneously in same virtual memory space if you pass `CLONE_VM` but not `CLONE_VFORK`.
+For this case, though, we want `vfork`'s behaviour, which is to suspend the parent application in D state.

+Here is how we can reliably create a D state process with `vfork`:

+{% highlight c %}
+#include <unistd.h>

+int main(void)
+{
+    pid_t pid = vfork();
+    if (pid == 0) {
+        pause(); /* or some other exit logic for the child */ } else if (pid < 0) {
+        return 1;
+    }
+    return 0;
+}
+{% endhighlight %}

+This will then reliably create a D state process until a signal is sent:

+{% highlight bash %}
+scratch % cc -o dstate dstate.c
+scratch % ./dstate & { sleep 0.1; ps -o pid,state,cmd -p "$!"; }
+[1] 780629
+    PID S CMD
+ 780629 D ./dstate
+scratch % kill "$!"
+[1]  + terminated  ./dstate
+{% endhighlight %}

+`pause()` can be modified to suit.
+For example, if your test involves sending signals and you want to ignore those, you can wait for the text "EXIT" on
+stdin:

+[...]

+The simplicity and flexibility of the vfork approach make it ideal for most use cases.
+It doesn’t require complex setup and can be easily integrated into different testing scenarios.